rockettheme/docs/Docs/joomla/extensions/rokminievents/rokminievents_use.md

 Creating a new module is a simple process, as well.
 You just navigate to the **Module Manager** and select **New** on the toolbar in the upper-left area of the page.

-Below, we've outlined the options available to you as you configure your RokMiniEvents module.
+Below, we have outlined the options available to you as you configure your RokMiniEvents module.

 ### Basic Options